‘Sports Illustrated’ Model Tatiana Mityushina Nearly Spills Out Of Her Pink Bikini At The Beach

 The side plank pose is not an easy feat, and it is clear that Tatiana is in fantastic shape.
 In another picture posted earlier this summer, she showed off legs that proved to be just as toned as her arms and torso.

-In the picture, Tanya wears the highest of bikini cut bottoms that expose nearly all of her perky posterior.
+In the picture, Tanya wears the highest of thong-cut bottoms that expose nearly all of her perky posterior.
 Completing the look was a white t-shirt, which she tied at the waist to give a cropped effect.
 The white of both the top and bikini bottoms emphasizes the Russian bombshell’s beautiful golden tan, and the stunner’s blonde locks wave in the summer sunlight.

 Fans went wild over the update, and it soon earned over 38,000 likes and nearly 340 comments.